Lorimar Sports Network

 The Lorimar Sports Network, or LSN, was an American ad hoc television network providing syndicated college football and basketball.
 It was based at Lorimar's original headquarters in Culver City, California, with an additional office in Dallas, Texas.
 It was in operation from 1983 until 1986.

 History

 Beginning

 It began in 1983 as a new sports broadcasting division of Lorimar Productions, adopting the branding Sports Productions, Incorporated, or SPI.
 It was then renamed the Lorimar Sports Network in Summer 1984.

-Original logo, as Sports Productions Incorporated.
+Company logo as Sports Productions Incorporated.

 Sports programming

 Under both banners, the Lorimar Sports Network had a history of bringing major events in men's college basketball and football.
 It acquired Southeastern Conference (SEC) basketball from the TVS Television Network in 1983.
 It also acquired rights to the Big Ten, Metro, and WAC.
 The SEC on SPI/Lorimar ran from January 1984 until the end of the 1985-1986 season.

 LSN also broadcast the Freedom Bowl in 1985, along with the Holiday and Bluebonnet Bowls at the end of the 1985-86 football season, as well as Pacific-10 Conference football during those years.